nabeelvalley/docs/design.md

 - [x] Relative images don't work, see `/talks/2025/09-10/ai` and `/blog/2024/24-08/unintentionally-made-a-programming-language`
 - [x] Fix incorrect filenames in snippets (missing first few chars)
 - [ ] SVG images not scaling correctly in Safari, see `/projects`
+- [ ] Fix footnotes, see `/talks/2026/24-04/the-power-of-small-tools`, can use https://www.npmjs.com/package/marked-footnote

 ## Architecture